Added by Aadil (site owner) on January 31, 2010 at 8:30pm —

 By InTheMoneyStocks.com on January 29th, 2010 1:58pm Eastern Time

-The markets have been all over the place today, from a gap and go to the upside, a sharp rollover and then a nice bounce to the markets which have now dropped, hovering at the minor support… Continue
+The markets have been all over the place today, from a gap and go to the upside, a sharp rollover and then a nice bounce to the markets which have now dropped, hovering at the minor support at the lows of the day.
+With this retest comes the solid chance that… Continue

 Added by Aadil (site owner) on January 29, 2010 at 7:09pm —